waveform80/picraft/docs/recipes.rst

 .. literalinclude:: bridge.py
     :caption: bridge.py

-Note that the script starts by initializing the connection with the ``ignore_errors=True`` parameter.
-This causes the picraft library to act like the mcpi library: errors in "set" calls are ignored, but the library reacts faster because of this.
-This is necessary in a script like this where rapid reaction to player behaviour is required.
+Note that the script uses a list to keep track of the blocks which are present in the bridge, popping off old blocks when the bridge has more than 10 blocks in it.
+This list is also used to "clean up" the bridge when the script exits.

 .. image:: bridge.png
     :align: center